MartynasGit/school_application_be/README.md

 - php artisan serve
 - if both frontend and backend parts are on project is live at
 - http://localhost:3000
+- Admin acount:
+-  email: a@a.com password: password

 ## Author